 Manage your responsive display ads

-Note: Beginning in the summer of 2018, responsive display ads will become the new default ad type for the Display Network in the new Google Ads experience.
-These ads include all the features of responsive ads, allow for multiple assets of each type, and more control over your ads.
+Responsive display ads are replacing responsive ads as the default ad type for the Display Network.
+These ads include all the features of responsive ads, allow for multiple assets of each type and more control over your ads.
 If you have responsive ads running, you’ll be prompted to save them as responsive display ads.

 This article describes the best practices for managing your responsive display ads.